Therapeutic: antimalarials, antiprotozoals

 Absorption: Well absorbed after oral administration.

-Distribution: Widely distributed with high concentrations achieved in blood cells, kidneys, lungs, liver, and spleen.
-Some enters CSF (13–26% of serum levels).
-Crosses the ...
+Distribution: Widely distributed with high concentrations achieved in blood cells, kidneys, lungs, liver, and spleen. ...